dumblob/XPMA-CASE/README.md

         - this comment is used as-is e.g. in model doc, API doc, dev doc, user-facing doc, etc.
         - try hard to avoid this attribute as it means the whole system is not decomposed enough nor well architectured
 - XPM 1.1
+    - support "hints" for auto-generation of indexes (extend service/script tasks?) or just skip any hints?
     - firmly define the used BPMN 2.0 subset (e.g. skip "Complex gateway")
     - solve scalability issues (hundreds of roles, thousands of processes, ...)
         - introduce roles grouping?